jbcodeforce/eda-studies/docs/solutions/autonomous-car/es-duplicate-evt.md

 ]
 ```

-The message is in fact including more parameters as a set of [common parameters](https://docs.aws.amazon.com/eventbridge/latest/APIReference/CommonParameters.html) are defined for each different API mostly for versioning and security token.
+The message is, in fact, including more parameters as a set of [common parameters](https://docs.aws.amazon.com/eventbridge/latest/APIReference/CommonParameters.html) are defined for each different EventBridge API mostly for versioning and security token.

+A EventBridge's response Entries array can include both successful and unsuccessful entries.

-The returned response includes the event Id (created by EventBridge) for each entry sent, so it may be possible that some of the event failed processing, and in this case there will be an error code.
-When sending multiple message in the `Entries` array, then the response will match the position in the array.
+The returned response includes an event `Id` (created by EventBridge) for each entry sent processed successfully, or an error object.
+As for each record, the index of the response element is the same as the index in the request array, it is possible to identify the message in error and resend it.

-Only the consumer of the message can identify duplicate records.
-EventBridge is not a technology where the broker supports a protocol to avoid duplication, like Kafka does with the idempotence configuration.
+There are some error due to the EventBridge service, like a ThrottlingException or InternalFailure that may be retried.
+Some should never be retried but sent to a DLD queue or saved in a temporary storage for future automatic processing or for manual processing.

-So with EventBridge we need to assign a unique identifier to each message, and a counter and track the processed messages using this identifier and the current count.
+To better support an EDA approach, we need to assign a unique identifier to each message, with a sequencer and track the processed messages using this identifier and the current count.
+We should not leverage the eventID created by the event bus, as it is local to this bus, and we may need to go over other components or even another event bus in another region.

-Here is an example of payload creation in python:
+Here is an example of payload creation in python, with the eventId (the one from the producer point of view and not the EventBridge created one) as part of the `attributes` element (the metadata part of [CloudEvents.io](https://cloudevents.io)):

 ```python
 def defineEvent(data):